angry-bender/SUOPE/README.md

-# SUOPE - SSH USER OR PASSWORD ENUMERATION by Samuel Freeman
+# SUOPE - SSH USER OR PASSWORD ENUMERATION by angry-bender

                 )     (    )                      SSH User or Password Enmeration
                  )     )  (